Printed copies of Elements of Data Science are available now, with a full color interior, from Lulu.com.

 mean_height, std_height

-The average height for men in the U.S. is about 178 cm; the standard deviation is about 8 cm.
-We can use bootstrapping to generate values from the sampling distribution of the mean.
+The average height for men in the U.S. is about 178 cm.
+To see how precise this estimate is, we can use bootstrapping to generate values from the sampling distribution.
 To reduce computation time, I set the number of iterations to 201.

 t5 = [bootstrap_mean(brfss[male], 'HTM4')